Leannald13/datacentric-milestoneproject/README.md

 This TV Boxset Review site is an interactive webpage designed to allow users to share and review their favourite tv boxsets.
 The webpage allows the user to create, read, update and delete boxsets(CRUD).
 My inspiration for this project came from the current Pandemic and the country being on lockdown.
-Friends and family would gather together for video calls and talk about what they were watching on TV and the likes of Netflix and Amazon Prime were releasing more boxsets due to people being restricted to the indoors.
-Upon my research I found websites that reviewed movies, and movies and boxsets, however there did not appear to be many websites that solely focused on TV boxsets.
-I chose this idea because I thought it would be extremely suitable given pandemic and allow people to share and review what they are watching.
+Friends and family would gather together for video calls and talk about what they were watching on TV and the likes of Netflix and Amazon Prime were releasing more boxsets due to people being isolated indoors.
+I did some research and I found websites that reviewed movies, and movies and boxsets, however there did not appear to be many websites that solely focused on TV boxsets.
+My aim was to create an interactive website which would allow people to share and review what they are watching.

 # UX:
 ## User Stories
 ### As a user of this platform I will be able to:
  - View all boxsets listed on the website in ascending order.
  - I will be able to search the title of a boxset and locate that boxset if it is already on the webpage.
- - I will be able to add a boxset and upload an image of this boxset.
+ - I will be able to add a boxset and upload an image link of this boxset.
  - I will be able to add a rating and review of a boxset which will then be displayed on the boxset page.
  - I will be able to edit an existing boxset and update it.
  - I will be able to delete a boxset.